The UWEXP Study has been publishing research on a range of topics. Here are some publications to date

 Feelings of loneliness are associated with poor physical and mental health.
 Detection of loneliness through passive sensing on personal devices can lead to the development of interventions aimed at decreasing rates of loneliness.
 Doryab, Afsaneh, et al. “Identifying Behavioral Phenotypes of Loneliness and Social Isolation with Passive Sensing: Statistical Analysis, Data Mining and Machine Learning … Continue reading Detecting Loneliness

 See the UW News article featuring this study!
 A deeper understanding of how discrimination impacts psychological health and well-being of students would allow us to better protect individuals at risk and support those who encounter discrimination.
-While the link between discrimination and diminished psychological and physical well-being is well established, existing research largely focuses on … Continue reading Passively-sensed Behavioral Correlates of Discrimination Events in College Students
+While the link between discrimination and diminished psychological and physical well-being is well established, existing research largely focuses on … Continue reading Passively-sensing Discrimination

 Chikersal, P., Doryab, A., Tumminia, M., Villalba, D.K., Dutcher, J.M., Liu, X., Cohen, S., Creswell, K.G., Mankoff, J., Creswell, J.D., Goel, M., & Dey, A.K.
 (2021) Detecting Depression and Predicting its Onset Using Longitudinal Symptoms Captured by Passive Sensing: A Machine Learning Approach With Robust Feature Selection.
 ACM Transactions on Computer-Human Interaction (TOCHI), 28, 1, Article 3 (January 2021).